-To solve this issue, the author introduces a novel type of biocompatible and removable nanocoating for HC-MOFs formed by layer-by-layer assembly of stimuliresponsive organic materials resulting in decreasing the coated fiber optical losses by three times.
-Additionally, the creation of a reusable MOF-based biosensor has been demonstrated in the example of organic multilayers deposited on the inner fiber surface.
+To solve this issue, the author introduces a novel type of biocompatible and removable nanocoating for HC-MOFs formed by layer-by-layer assembly of stimuli-responsive organic materials, thus decreasing the coated fiber optical losses by a factor of 3.
+Additionally, the creation of a reusable MOF-based biosensor has been demonstrated using organic multilayers deposited on the inner fiber surface.